kosail/AuroraCalc/README.md

 ## 🚀 Current Status

-- **Development Stage:** Early Development.
+- **Development Stage:** Mid-Development.
 The GUI is complete at the state of what it currently can do.
-The History and menu functions are not yet implemented.
+The history and menu functions are not yet implemented.
 - **Functionality:** Basic operations are possible.
-Even though, they is a really, REALLY strange bug with operation symbols which make sequential operations hard to follow.
+App buttons and keyboard as input work, even though there is a bug in which the ENTER remains in the last pressed button (or in the minimize button when startup), and thus triggers different events instead of showing the result of the calculation.
-- **Usability:** At this stage, the calculator is non-functional neither for end users or developers.
+- **Usability:** At this stage, the calculator is barely functional for end users and developers.

 ## 🎯 Features (Planned)